 - Some of you have almost no libido. – Please commit to talking to your OB/GYN about this and getting some tests done to figure out what the problem is.
 It could be something as simple as the birth control pills you are taking, or the anti-depressant you are on.
 Or it may be that you have body image issues, fear or anxiety that keep you too tense and unable to relax.
 Or you may be resentful or bitter towards your husband and full of disrespect.
 Disrespect is a serious libido killer!
 (Check out Respect and Sexual Attraction) Or you may have learned that sex is dirty and you may need your thoughts and understanding about sex and marriage to be “reprogrammed” with God’s truth about how GOOD, holy and beautiful sex is supposed to be in marriage.
 (Check out “Intended for Pleasure” by Dr. Ed Wheat and Gaye Wheat) But there is almost always something that can be done to help.
 Please be proactive in researching solutions so that you can do everything you can to enjoy sex with your husband.

 - Some of you are pursuing your husbands sexually and are devastated because you are rejected by your own husband over and over again – maybe every single day.
 Sexual rejection by your own husband is an intense level of emotional pain that you probably never imagined could be possible in marriage.
 To make matters worse, most marriage books talk a lot about how much husbands want sex.
 So when you read those books, you end up feeling even worse!
 “Something must be wrong with me?
 What doesn’t my husband want me like he is ‘supposed to’?”
 Let me assure you – there are a large number of wives who are the higher drive spouse in their marriages – I have heard numbers up to 30%.
 You are not alone.
 And there is a wide range of what is a “normal and healthy sex drive” in men.
 Maybe your husband is ok with once a week or once every other week.
 That doesn’t mean that he doesn’t love you.
 He may have a naturally lower drive.
 First, check your motives.
 Are you trying to initiate sex so that he won’t be so tempted to use pornography or to lust after other women?
 If your motive to have sex with him is to try to control him or keep him from sinning – he is probably going to feel smothered and controlled.
 If your motive is to find reassurance of his love for you and to measure “how much” he loves you – that can also come across as desperate instead of loving.
 Check to see if it could be possible that you use sex as a tangible scale to reassure you that he really does love you and to help you not feel so insecure.
 If you are feeling insecure – make sure that you are finding your identity, purpose, being accepted, being loved, strength and all of your contentment in Christ alone.
 Make sure that your husband is not an idol to you – or that sex is not an idol to you.
 What is an idol?
 Something you think you MUST have in order to be content.
 If that thing or person that you think you have GOT to have is not Christ – you may be dealing with an idol.
-If you realize your husband or sex is an idol – confess it to God, repent of it – and put Christ alone squarely as LORD in your life – the one you HAVE to have to be content.
+If you realize your husband or sex are more important than you’re relationship with the Lord – confess it to God, repent of it – and put Christ alone squarely as LORD in your life – the one you HAVE to have to be content.
 Then you can be content in Him alone, even when your husband is not interested in sex.
-(Submitting Sexual Desire to the Lord and Desiring Jesus More Than Sex are posts by a Christian single guy that may be very helpful.)

 - Some of you feel like a piece of meat to your husband.
 He desires you, but you feel totally disconnected emotionally and spiritually from him and you feel used and maybe even cheap if you do say yes to his advances.
 Another resource – “5 Things Your ‘High Drive Spouse’ May Never Tell You” by Mission: Husband – (PS – this is the only post of his I have read, I cannot vouch for all the other posts on the site.)